-Subscribe free to this irreverent and well-intentioned podcast, a monthly showcase that features lectures on the craft of writing, author readings, and on the fly interviews, all culled from the endeavors that make up Tin House — its magazine, books imprint, and writers workshop.
+Subscribe free to this irreverent and well-intentioned podcast, a monthly showcase that features lectures on the craft of writing and author readings from our annual Summer Writer’s Workshop.
 A must for those of you with time to spare.

 October 15, 2013